 So what is your take away from the djinn?
 Do they make your list of favourite, if rare, monsters?
 What would you like to see more of from the djinn, should we be lucky enough to encounter them one more time?

 Want to learn more about Supernatural's Monsters?
-Try the insightful discussion by Bardicvoice: Supernatural University: On the Genesis and Regenesis of Monsters
+Check out the history of Vampires, Werewolves and Leviathan!
+Then go further with the insightful discussion by Bardicvoice: Supernatural University: On the Genesis and Regenesis of Monsters